emadalam/atvjs/README.md

 	// or a data function that returns the data
 	data: {
 		title: 'Homepage',
-		message: 'This is my super awesome homepage created using atvjs.'
+		description: 'This is my super awesome homepage created using atvjs.'
 	}
 });